syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-Image/overview.md

 # Key Features

 * Ability to convert entire PowerPoint Presentation document to images.
-* Ability to convert specific slide of PowerPoint Presentation document to image.
+* Support to convert specific slide of PowerPoint Presentation document to image.
-* Ability to convert a PowerPoint Presentation document to an image using custom image resolution.
-* Ability to convert slide to image by CancellationToken.
 * Set fallback fonts for characters when glyphs are not available.